Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: Conclusions

 \section{Conclusions}

-We have presented an approach to the recovery of hidden dynamic underlying a time series, without assumptions on the dimension of the hidden state.
-Considering the objective of our formulations is the sum of squares of forecast errors, our approach can be seen as minimizing the loss of accuracy with global convergence guarantees.

-For the first time in System Identification and Machine Learning, more broadly, this approach utilizes non-commutative polynomial programming (NCPOP), which has been recently developed within mathematical optimization \cite{Pironio2010,burgdorf2016optimization}.
-This builds upon a long history of work on the method of moments \cite{akhiezer1962some} and its applications in Machine Learning \cite{LasserreMagron2018}, as well as recent progress \cite{majumdar2019recent} in the scalability of semidefinite programming.
+We have presented an alternative approach to the recovery of hidden dynamic underlying a time series, without assumptions on the dimension of the hidden state.
+For the first time in system identification and machine learning, this approach utilizes non-commutative polynomial programming (NCPOP), which has been recently developed within Mathematical Optimization \citep{Pironio2010,wittek2015algorithm,klep2018minimizer,wang2021exploiting}.
+NCPOP can accommodate a variety of other objectives and constraints \cite[e.g. in fairness]{zhou2023fairness}.
+This builds upon a long history of work on the method of moments \citep{akhiezer1962some,helton2002positive} and its applications in Machine Learning \citep{LasserreMagron2018}, as well as recent progress \citep{majumdar2019recent} in the scalability of semidefinite programming.

-Further research may speed up solving the NCPOP by the development of custom solvers, following \cite{majumdar2019recent}, once the breadth of the possible formulations is better understood.
-Further research may also consider specific applications, with specific shape constraints.